yagamiash/E-comDB/README.md

     pip install psycopg2
     pip install flask-sqlalchemy

-Other basic reqirements can be seen from the requirements.txt file.
+Other basic requirements can be seen from the requirements.txt file.

 ## Setting up postgresql